SergeySakharovskiy/PyTorch-Models/README.md

 # PyTorch-Models
-A collection of machine learning models implemented from various sources (primarily arXiv papers)
+A collection of machine learning models implemented from various sources (primarily arXiv papers).